Francis James Grimké

 Fifteenth Street Presbyterian Church in Washington, DC, once led by Grimké.
 The church is shown here as it was in about 1899.

 The Fifteenth Street Presbyterian Church today.

 Francis James Grimké (November 4, 1850 – October 11, 1937) was an American Presbyterian minister in Washington, DC.
 He was regarded for more than half a century as one of the leading African-American clergy of his era and was prominent in working for equal rights.
 He was active in the Niagara Movement and helped found the National Association for the Advancement of Colored People (NAACP) in 1909.

 Early life and education

-Francis Grimké was the second of three sons born to Henry Grimké, a white slaveowner of Charleston, South Carolina, and Nancy Weston, an enslaved woman of European and African descent.
+Francis Grimké was the second of three sons born to Henry Grimké, a white slaveowner of Charleston, South Carolina, and Nancy Weston, a slave of European and African descent.
 After becoming a widower, the senior Grimké began a relationship with Weston.
 He moved with her out of the city to his plantation, where they and their family would have more privacy.
-She was his official domestic partner in the house, where he enslaved her and her children.
+She was his official domestic partner in the house, though she and her children remained slaves.
 Henry and Nancy gave Francis and his brothers - Archibald and John - their first lessons in reading and writing.

 Henry Grimké had come from a large family.
 Two aunts, Sarah and Angelina Grimké, had become abolitionists.
 They moved to the free states to join activists there.
 His other siblings continued to represent and carry out the expected roles, as he mostly did, of their prominent slaveholding family of Charleston.